mulias/possum_parser_language/docs/language.md

 ### Basic Parsers

 These low-level parsers are necessary for building more complex parsers.
-In practice the string literal, number literal, and `char` parsers have broad utility in parser programs, while regex, `peek`, `string_of`, and `number_of` can usually be ignored in favor of higher level parsers from the standard library.

 | Parser | Match Behavior | Returns |
 | ------ | -------------- | ------- |